 Edison - Arlington is a very small town located in the state of Georgia.
 With a population of 2,718 people and just one neighborhood, Edison - Arlington is the 226th largest community in Georgia.

-Unlike some towns, Edison - Arlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Edison - Arlington are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Edison - Arlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edison - Arlington is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Edison - Arlington who work in management occupations (13.36%), teaching (7.74%), and maintenance occupations (6.64%).

 Telecommuters are a relatively large percentage of the workforce: 7.53% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Edison - Arlington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Edison - Arlington does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Edison - Arlington with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.67% of adults in Edison - Arlington have a bachelor's degree or advanced degree.